 Regular MAT practice promotes: improved muscular-skeletal functioning to help restore our body’s natural balance, coordination and poise; and calming our nervous system by reducing reactivity & stress hormone release.

-Lessons are between 60 and 75 minutes.
-Students are requested to wear loose-fitting, comfortable clothes for freedom of movement.
+Lessons are an hour, typically.
+Students are asked to wear loose-fitting, comfortable clothes for freedom of movement.

 We’ll first discuss what concerns or goals you have for learning MAT.
-We may discuss medical history, or changes you wish to make in harmful habits you are aware of that cause pain, or impede performance.
+We may discuss medical history, or changes you wish to make in harmful habits you’re aware of that cause pain, or impede performance.

 What happens in a lesson:

 - The student lies on a massage table (or other supportive surface) and the Alexander Technique teacher uses gentle, hands-on touch to promote calming and help the student become aware of how/where the student hold stress, and brings unnecessary tension into movements and habitual reactions/responses.

 - The Alexander Technique teacher shows the student how to lengthen to their full height and move with more coordination and ease in daily activities such as using a computer, sitting, walking, bending and lying down.
 Many students report feeling lighter and taller after each lesson.